-This Christmas crack recipe is a great festive treat that the whole family will love!
-Saltine crackers are topped with toffee and chocolate and finished with pecans and sprinkles for an easy holiday candy.
+This Christmas crack recipe is a great festive treat, and I absolutely love it!
+I’ve taken saltine crackers and topped them with a buttery, rich toffee and melted chocolate chips, and finished them with crunchy pecans and festive sprinkles for an easy holiday treat I guarantee will disappear in minutes.

 Christmas Cracker Toffee Recipe